yaslam-dev/driver.jsx/README.md

 Create a Seamless User Onboarding and User Journey.

-A wrapper hooks and components for driver library that can be used in React > 17.
+A wrapper hooks (stable) and components (in-development) for driver library that can be used in React > 17.

 It uses [driver.js]("https://github.com/kamranahmedse/driver.js") that is performant, lightweight and have inbuilt animations.